rook/rook/design/object-bucket/object-bucket.md

 ## Proposed Feature

-Add an CephObjectBucketClaim API endpoint and control loop to the Rook-Ceph operator for the dynamic provisioning of S3 buckets by Kubernetes users.
+Add a CephObjectBucketClaim API endpoint and control loop to the Rook-Ceph operator for the dynamic provisioning of S3 buckets by Kubernetes users.

 ### Overview